vladbragoi/indoor_localization_system/README.md

 ### Dev notes
 The graph model usage need to be improved.
 You can modify the `loop` method in the `server.py` script if you have a cleverer mode of using it.
+If you want to modify the matlab function and voting system, replace them in the `matlab` folder.

 ### Dependencies
 * [cloudant](https://python-cloudant.readthedocs.io/en/latest/index.html)